anon-blue/anon.blue/README.txt

 hkots]khmosphkotpsjopstrhlmlg;s'lkeotoip[sjhi,lfgmhiosj[ktos,hhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

-                      If you look there , you areddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
+                      If you look there , you are a SB .

+                           You are dead !
+               WELCONE DDDDDDDdddddddd
+                 Welcome toddddddddddddddddddddddddddddddddddddddddddddddddddddd
+dddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd